 What is commonly called Belting is very firmly established in e.g. traditional African, as well as Near, Middle and Far Eastern singing, and has been for centuries.
 So it is not unhealthy per se – it can become an issue if it is done too often with bad technique, but so does classical singing.
 It can also become an issue with increasingly packed schedules and no recuperation periods – again, so does classical singing (Rolando Villazón springs to mind).
 It is true however that certain types of Belting bear a higher risk of vocal fold trauma if one does not do it technically right.
 Done correctly however, it isn’t any more dangerous than any other type of singing.

 So to give you an idea what different people (and I also refer to professionals now) commonly refer to as “Belting”, I will give you some examples with sound.
 It makes it much clearer than using a lot of jargon.
 I picked only female singers for the mere reason that the differences are usually a bit clearer, and easier to hear.
 Please also note that not all the songs are belted through from start to end (you might want to scroll forward here and there) – Belting, whatever quality one has in mind, is usually a sound for “money notes”.
-It also doesn’t mean that the singers I am referring to exclusively use this one type of Belt.
+It also doesn’t mean that the singers I am referring to exclusively use this one type of Belt, or that I endorse their particular way of singing.
 Wherever available, I tried to find versions of the same song, which makes the different approaches very audible.

 1. The Classic Broadway Belt